 Click on the Schedule button to save your republishing settings …

 (Post Publish Section – Schedule Button)

-Your post should show as being scheduled inside the Post Edit > Publish module …
+Your post should now show as being scheduled inside the Post Edit > Publish box …

 (WP Dashboard – Activity screen)

-Now, let’s learn how to republish existing WP posts.
+Let’s show you now how to republish WP blog posts.

-In some situations, you may want to republish an old post.
-If so, there are a few different options you can use to do this:
+In some instances, you may need to republish an old post.
+If so, there are a few different options you can choose:

 Edit Post Date And Time

 You can reschedule your post by changing the date and time that the post was published.
-Enter a new date (and time), then click Schedule.
+Enter a new date (and time) and click Schedule.

 When the scheduled time arrives, the post will move from its current place in your timeline to the most recent spot on your blog and display the new date and time.
-The link for the post will also be updated to reflect the new publication date.
+The link for the post will also update to reflect the new publication date.